Sabina Selimovic and Samra Kesinovic: Departure to join the Islamic State

-In April 2014, the pair left their homes in Vienna, illicitly, without telling their families of their intentions, leaving a note for their parents stating: "Don't look for us.
+On 10 April 2014, the pair left their homes in Vienna, illicitly, without telling their families of their intentions, leaving a note for their parents stating: "Don't look for us.
 We will serve Allah and we will die for him."
 They then travelled via Turkey to Syria, entering it through its Northern border, wherein they entered Islamic State controlled territory.
-The pair later posted photographs from Islamic State territory on social media websites for Jihadist propaganda.
+They had taken only one backpack and contacted their families requesting additional clothing.
+Selimovic’s father travelled to the Turkish border and delivered clothes to a Chechen couple to give to her and Kesinovic.